jstarpl/yongnuo-osc-btle-bridge/README.md

 ===

 A tiny utility that connects to a Yongnuo Studio LED Light over Bluetooth LE and exposes an OSC server allowing you to control it over the network.
-Written in rust.
+Written in Rust.

 Build
 ---